Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 A RegioJet train to Prague at Vienna Hbf

 A RegioJet train in its distinctive yellow & grey colours.
-More information about Regiojet trains & their 4 classes
+More about Regiojet trains & their 4 classes

 Business class on a RegioJet train from Vienna to Prague Relax class on a Vienna-Prague RegioJet train